 - Screening of students’ original short films

-- Develop an understanding of film as a multi-disciplinary art form
+- Develop an understanding of film as an art form

-- Acquire practical and technical skills of film production
+- Acquire the practical and technical skills of film production

 - Be able to formulate stories and ideas in cinematic form

 - Be exposed to filmmaking traditions from more than one culture or time period